anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 }
 ```

 Note how the parser turns the top-level expression into anonymous functions for us.
 This will be handy when we add JIT support in the next chapter.
-Also note that the code is very literally transcribed, no optimizations are being performed except simple constant folding done by `IRBuilder`.
+Also note that the code is very literally transcribed, no optimizations are being performed except simple constant folding done by `LLVMBuilderRef`.
 We will add optimizations explicitly in the next chapter.

 ```llvm
 ; ready> def foo(a b) a*a + 2*a*b + b*b;